sundowndev/castle/README.md

 **Principles** :

-- Token value is RFC-4112 compliant
+- Token value is RFC-4112 compliant and stored as salted hashes
-- Token has a name, a single namespace, a rate limit and several scopes
+- Token has a name, a rate limit, an expiration date and several scopes
-- Tokens **cannot be permanent, edited or altered**
+- Tokens cannot be edited or altered
 - Tokens cannot be gathered in mass through the API
-- Once created, if the token is lost, **it cannot be found anymore**
+- Once created, if the token's lost, it cannot be found anymore
+- Uses in-memory store as the only source of truth
 - Rate limit cannot be lower than `0`, `-1` being reserved to unlimited rate limit

 ## Current status